 During the pandemic, people have typically been driving fewer miles so more consumers have been considering options like temporary cover and pay-as-you-go policies as an alternative to traditional car insurance.

-Short term car insurance offers similar flexibility to annual policies.
+Short term car insurance offers flexibility.
 In theory, you’ll have the option to decide whether you prefer fully comprehensive or third party, fire and theft coverage levels.
-However, the majority of temporary car insurance companies will only offer fully comprehensive cover.
+However, most temporary car insurance companies will only offer fully comprehensive cover.

 If you’re lending your car to someone, temporary car insurance policies often also protect your no-claims bonus in the event that the driver borrowing it has an accident.

 Likewise, if you’re taking out short term insurance and already hold a no-claims bonus on a regular policy, it won’t be penalised in the event that you claim for an accident whilst driving another vehicle with a short term policy.

 1. Consider your circumstances.
 Are you looking to borrow a car for the weekend?
 Are you in between switching providers and need time to research your options?
 Or sharing a long drive?
 Then temporary cover could be a great option for you.
 The equivalent of 365 days of temporary cover will typically not work out cheaper than an annual premium.
 So if you regularly drive the same car, it’s likely you’ll need a regular car insurance policy.

 2. Research policies and providers.
 Start hunting for the best deal by comparing as many policy options and providers as possible.